josh-tf/cbv-pos/README.md

 ## The Wiki

 We have a Wiki available with some basic information and guides, for more information you can check it out [here](https://github.com/josh-tf/cbvpos/wiki).
+You can view some more details on our modified docker image at [docker-hub:cbv-php](https://cloud.docker.com/repository/docker/joshtf/cbv-php).

 ## Contributing